-This document is an update of Document CAP-10-03, prepared for the 10th Meeting of the Working Group in November 2008.
-At that meeting procedures were approved for the movements of vessels on the IATTC Regional Vessel Register and the transfer of vessels and their capacity among the participants.
-These procedures have been implemented since that time to the present.
+This document is an update of Document CAP-10-03, prepared for the 10th Meeting of the Working Group in November 2008 and updated for the 11th Meeting in April 2011.
+At the meeting in 2008 procedures were approved for the movement of vessels on the IATTC Regional Vessel Register and the transfer of vessels and their capacities among the participants1.
+These procedures have been implemented since then to date.